dganesan/mhealth-course/chapter3-activityrecognition/ch3-freq-domain-features.md

 - **Change in Cycling Speeds**: Variations in cycling speed, like transitioning from a slow pedal to a rapid sprint, will exhibit different rhythmic patterns in the data.
 Understanding the dominant frequency in these cases helps ascertain the main cycling rhythm.

-Thus, frequency domain features, although somewhat more complicated than their time-domain counterparts, are instrumental in discerning activities based on their rhythmic and cyclic
+Thus, frequency domain features, although somewhat more complicated than their time-domain counterparts, are instrumental in discerning activities based on their rhythmic and cyclic behavior.